My Chef's Apron

 • While the pizza crust is pre-baking in the oven, make the pizza sauce and toppings.

-• Remove the pan from heat; reserve.
+• Remove the pan from heat.
+Let it slightly cool and reserve.

 Make the Sicilian-style pizza (assemble and bake)